mattiachiarle/ezwallet/EstimationV2.md

 The three estimations are significatly different for several reasons.
 The estimation by size is the shortest because this method does not take into account the specific activities involved in the project and it may not always be accurate, although it can be quick and easy.
 The estimation by product decomposition takes into account the specific activities required for each component so it is longer than the estimation by size and more accurate.
-The estimation by activity decomposition, as that with product decomposition, takes into account the specific activities required for each component and also consider in more detail each activity with the rispectivitly resources used.
+The estimation by activity decomposition, as that with product decomposition, takes into account the specific activities required for each component and also considers in more detail each activity with the rispectivitly resources used.

 |             | Estimated effort                        |   Estimated duration |
 | ----------- | ------------------------------- | --------------- |